 U.S. Arrests Money-Laundering Expert For Laundering Money

 For decades, Bruce Bagley has been regarded as a leading expert on organized crime in Latin America, particularly on money laundering.
-Now, the University of Miami professor is under federal investigation for the way he may have applied that knowledge.
+Now, the University of Miami professor is in trouble for the way he may have applied that knowledge.

 Bagley was arrested Monday on charges of laundering $3 million on behalf of corrupt foreign nationals who collected the illicit funds through bribes and by embezzling from a public works project in Venezuela.